 The same type of options is open to you when talking to the locales.
 It’s best to understand the situation before responding.
 Coming across as an intimidating figure may be a powerful interrogating tool, but it won’t work with every interaction.
 Every choice made plays into the game’s S.P.I.N. system, which stands for sanity, professionalism, investigation, and neurosis.
 Collecting clues and getting civilians to open up to you may yield investigation points, but having to do something questionable to get the answers may take a toll on your professionalism.
 A word of advice, don’t drink on the job if you can’t live with the consequences.

 Tokyo Dark continually plays with my emotions, possibly giving you an easy way to find the information that you require, but it may skirt the realm of legality.
 Brushing off the advances of a drunk person in the bar didn’t get me what I wanted, but I felt I made the right call, keeping Ito’s emotions and sanity in check during the exchange.
 However, the temptations were always there in the back of my mind, as I could get one step closer to finding my partner if I make only a handful of poor decisions.
 This was especially true when the game introduces a timer during specific sequences, forcing you to make a quick call, without thinking.

 Although I find myself usually not replaying single-player narrative focused titles, I felt compelled to play through Tokyo Dark multiple times (the first playthrough will take around five hours).
 Maybe it was the inclusion of the alternate endings or the beautiful stylized visuals combined with a dark and intense narrative.
 The S.P.I.N. system can severely alter how other characters react to you, making you question your every action.Note: Tokyo Dark was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.